Exporting and Importing CDRouter Results

 packet captures in your export archive.

 Sending individual files (eg. logs, packet captures, etc.) will make it more difficult for the support team to analyze and respond to your questions.

 A result can also be exported by clicking on the Export icon for that particular test run.

-Individual test packages and configurations can also be exported directly from the packages page or the configurations page, respectively.
-To export one or more test packages or configurationss, select the resources to export and then click on the Export button in the toolbar.
+Individual test packages, configurations, and devices can also be exported directly from their respective pages in the CDRouter Web interface.
+To export one or more items, select the checkboxes next to the items you want to export, and then click on the Export button in the toolbar.

-Note that a test package export archive includes a copy of the associated configuration as well.
+Note that a test package export archive includes a copy of its associated configuration, and device as well.

 Importing Via the Web Interface